0xreid/recipes/drinks/IrishCocktail.md

-#IrishCocktail
+# Irish Cocktail

-##Ingredients
+## Ingredients
-2 ¼ oz Irish whiskey
+* 2 1/4 oz Irish whiskey
-½ oz orange curaçao
+* 1/2 oz orange curaçao
-2 tsp Luxardo maraschino liqueur
+* 2 tsp Luxardo maraschino liqueur
-½ tsp Pernod pastis
+* 1/2 tsp Pernod pastis
-2 dashes aromatic bitters
+* 2 dashes aromatic bitters
-Orange peel to garnish
+* Orange peel to garnish

-##Directions
+## Directions
 In a pint glass, combine all ingredients over ice and stir.
 Strain into a chilled cocktail coupe and garnish with an orange twist.